Tonnyderrick/airbnb-clone-project/airbnb-clone-project/README.md

 Payment Integration
 The platform allows users to securely pay for bookings.
 Payment records are stored and linked to bookings and users for tracking and reporting.

+## API Security
+Security is a fundamental part of the backend design for the Airbnb Clone.
+The following key measures will be implemented to protect user data and ensure a safe, reliable experience.

+Authentication
+Users must log in using secure credentials to access protected routes.
+This ensures that only verified users can perform actions like booking properties or making payments.

+Authorization
+Role-based access control will restrict certain actions to specific user types (e.g., only hosts can create listings).
+This prevents misuse of features and maintains platform integrity.

+Rate Limiting
+APIs will enforce rate limiting to protect against brute-force attacks and abuse.
+This helps preserve server resources and enhances system stability.

+Data Encryption
+Sensitive data such as passwords will be hashed before storage, and all traffic will be secured with HTTPS.
+This protects against eavesdropping and data breaches.

+Secure Payment Handling
+Payments will be processed using a secure and trusted third-party gateway.
+This ensures financial data is not directly exposed to the backend, reducing liability and fraud risks.

+Security is essential to protect user data, build trust, and prevent unauthorized access to the system.
+Without these measures, the platform would be vulnerable to data leaks, account takeovers, and financial fraud.